The Imaging Module is a place to scan and store most images, radiographs, forms, and letters that you would normally store in a paper chart.

 - If an Image Category is selected, the imports go to the selected folder.

-- If no Image Category is selected, and there is a default Image Category set in Imaging Module Preferences, imports go to the default category.
+- If no Image Category is selected, and there is a Default Image Category set in Preferences, imports go to the default category.

-- If no Image Category is selected, and there no default Image Category set in Imaging Module Preferences, imports go to the first folder in the Image Categories.
+- If no Image Category is selected, and there no default Image Category set in Preferences, imports go to the first folder in the Image Categories.

 - Import Automatically: This could potentially be used by some phosphor plate systems.
-If they allow you to designate a folder where they will drop new images, then use the same folder as the default here.
-Set the default path in Imaging Module Preferences.
+If they allow a folder to be designated where new images will be saved, then use the same folder as the default here.
+Set the Default folder for automatic import in Preferences.
 Click Start.
-As images are dropped in by the other software, they will be automatically imported.
+As images are saved to the folder by the other software, they are automatically imported.
 Once scanning is complete, click Stop.

-- Change: Click to select a different folder.
+- Change: Click to select a folder for automatic import.

-- Go To: Click to go to the currently selected folder.
+- Go To: Click to open the currently selected folder in the File Explorer.

-- Start: Click to start the automatic import.
+- Start: Click to begin the automatic import.

-- Stop: Click to stop the automatic import.
+- Stop: Click to end the automatic import.

-- Close: Click to close the automatic import interface.
+- Close: Click to exit the automatic import interface.

-- Move to Patient: Move the currently selected image or document to a different patient.
-The Select Patient window will open, allowing the user to select an existing patient or create a new patient to move the file to.
+Click the dropdown for additional options: - Move to Patient: Move the currently selected image or document to a different patient.
+The Select Patient window opens, allowing users to select an existing patient or create a new patient to move the file to.
 Automatically switches to the newly selected or created patient, so the file can be moved to a different category (folder), as needed.

 Paste: Paste files or bitmaps from the clipboard into the selected mount position or image folder.